cormacj/rodos-disassembly/README.md

 # rodos-disassembly
 This is a work in progress disassembly of RODOS v2.19.

-Tools needed:
+As of now this does compile to a binary exact copy of the official V2.19 rom.

+###Tools needed
 linux: z80asm and z80dasm

-As of now this does compile to a binary exact copy of the official V2.19 rom.
+###COMPILING

+Do this:
+`z80asm RODOS-219-wip.asm -o RODOS-219-wip.rom`

 ###TODO
 * More documentation